 VMware Cloud Foundation

 VMware Cloud Foundation (VCF) with the help of SDDC Manager, Cloud Builder, and the VMware Imaging appliance takes the VVD designs and orchestrates the deployment and lifecycle management of the complete VMware SDDC (Including firmware updates with specific OEM solutions).
-In other words, VCF builds the house with exact precision including networking gear, hosts, patching, software, and firmware upgrades.
-All on your choice of hardware.
+In other words, VCF builds the house with exact precision including hardware, software, and firmware upgrades.
 Lifecycle management is a key benefit of Cloud Foundation and it is why VCF is being considered by many organizations, however, the fulfillment of the hybrid cloud vision and better IT and business alignment is why customers are investing in the platform.

 Cloud Foundation is the least common denominator across VMware hybrid cloud solutions.
 After all, the VCF code base was used to build what VMConAWS is today.
 Not to mention that VCF can also run on Azure and GCP today.
 Oracle Cloud support was recently announced as well.
 This means that by investing in VCF customers are investing in a platform that is going to drive their hybrid cloud strategy allowing customers to leverage all clouds for what they’re best known without retooling employees or changing their operating model.